bmro/docker-training/README.md

 # Docker training
 Docker training

-1. Docker e container
+1. Docker & container
-2. Uso de contaier
+2. Using container
-3. Imagens
+3. Images
 4. Volumes
 5. Docker Compose
 6. Cluster
-7. Algo que já conhecemos
+7. Some environment that we know (at Infraero)